Posted by Brent Wilson on 7/17/2016 to Fertilizing & Watering Tips

 During the First Active Growth Season

 In average garden soil you should not have to water your newly planted Daylilies every day.
 More often than not, this causes soggy soil conditions that can lead to root rot and other plant diseases.
-In the absence of sufficient rainfall, water only as needed to keep the rootball and surrounding soil damp to moist.
-Keep in mind that deep soaking less frequently is much better than splashing just a little water on the plants every day.
+In the absence of sufficient rainfall, water only as needed to maintain a damp to moist root ball and surrounding soil.
+Deep soaking less frequently is much better than splashing just a little water on the plants every day.
 Plants planted during the winter dormant season, when not actively growing and evaporation is much slower, will require much less water.
 So, be extra careful not to overwater during winter!

-When established, Daylilies are fairly drought tolerant.
+When established, Daylilies growing in garden beds are fairly drought tolerant.
 During prolonged periods of summer drought plants will appreciate occasional deep soakings.
 If you see foliage wilting or discoloring check soil moisture and give plants a good deep soaking if necessary.

 Important Tip: When watering with an automated irrigation system it's best to set your timer to water during the early morning hours and not in the late evening or at night, which can lead to the onset of fungus and other foliage diseases.
-During the first few weeks after planting, check soil moisture often and adjust irrigation time if necessary to keep the soil moist, not wet.
+During the first few weeks after planting, check soil moisture often and adjust irrigation time if necessary to maintain a moist, not constantly soggy or wet soil.

 Daylilies don't require much if any pruning.
-That said, the removal of spent flowers stems can encourage rebloom.
+That said, the removal of spent flower scapes (stems) can encourage rebloom on many varieties.
 Damaged or broken leaves can be removed at any time during the season.